Updated July 3, 2023

-- Press the Ctrl button if you are using Windows or Cmd key if you are on Mac OS.
+- Press the Ctrl button if you use Windows or the Mac OS’s Cmd key.
 See if the distortion is accurate and end the process.

-- To distort in perspective mode, in Windows use the Shift + Alt + Ctrl or in Mac use Shift + Option + Command.
+- To distort in perspective mode, in Windows, use Shift + Alt + Ctrl; in Mac, use Shift + Option + Command.

-You need to know that using perspective and distort requires some extra care or else your work might get affected.
+You need to know that using perspective and distortion requires extra care, or your work might be affected.